jcksnvllxr80/raspi_pico_christmas_tree/README.md

 ## TODO

 - make a clock by utilizing the datetime object of the RTC (which was set from the internet API)
-- thread the initial connecting to wifi and setting time so those processes don't delay LED string from starting
+- thread the initial connecting to wifi and setting time so those processes don't delay LED string from starting // threading seems broken on the pi pico right now
-- on a timer, check wifi connection status (threaded)... if connection, use time API to set RTC, otherwise reconnect and then set time once connected
+- on a timer, check wifi connection status (threaded)... if connection, use time API to set RTC, otherwise reconnect and then set time once connected // need a thread for this too but threading seems broken on the pi pico right now

 ### Template for code